emdgroup-liquid/liquid/src/docs/pages/guides/troubleshooting/popped-out-element-is-rendered-in-wrong-container.md

 ---
 eleventyNavigation:
-  key: Troubleshooting
+  key: Popped-out element is rendered in wrong container
-  parent: Guides
+  parent: Troubleshooting
   order: 11
 layout: layout.njk
-title: Troubleshooting
+title: Popped-out element is rendered in wrong container
-permalink: guides/troubleshooting/
+permalink: guides/troubleshooting/popped-out-element-is-rendered-in-wrong-container/
 ---

-# Troubleshooting

-Below we collect tips which may help you troubleshoot known issues.

----

-## Popped-out element is rendered in wrong container
+# Popped-out element is rendered in wrong container

-**Problem**
+## Problem

 Some components have a popper element that needs to stay above every other element when popped out.
 The [ld-select](components/ld-select/) component and the [ld-tooltip](components/ld-tooltip/) component are two examples of such components.
 By default, this is achieved by rendering the popped-out element as a direct child of the `body` element.

 However, in some cases this default behavior can be problematic.
 For instance:

 - When using the component within the [ld-modal](components/ld-modal/) component, the browser may render the dialog element above the popped-out element.
-- When using a UI library, such as React or Vue, your application may have been mounted on an element within the `body` element. __This may result in event handlers not being called__, because the event listeners may be attached to the root element of the application and not the `body` element.
+- When using a UI library, such as React or Vue, your application may have been mounted on an element within the `body` element. **This may result in event handlers not being called**, because the event listeners may be attached to the root element of the application and not the `body` element.
 - When you want the popped-out element to be rendered within a container with specific dimensions and overflow settings.

-**Solution**
+## Solution

 All components, which have a popper element, can be configured to pop out within a specific element using the `tetherOptions` property, which expects an object of options, including the `bodyElement` option.
 Use this option to specify the container, which shall become the parent element for the popped-out element.
 Please refer to the [Tether documentation](https://tetherjs.dev/) for more information on available options.